 Federal Income Tax

-There is no way around the Federal Income Tax if you are employed.
-Federal income tax is a deduction withheld from your paycheck based on your taxable income.
+Unfortunately everyone must pay federal income taxes if you are employed.
+Federal income taxes are a deduction withheld from your paycheck based on your taxable income.
 This tax is imposed by the Federal Government and applies to all income levels.

-The percentage you pay in federal income tax depends on various factors, such as your filing status and income level.
+The percentage you pay in federal income tax depends on various factors, such as your filing status and income level and are called tax brackets.
 Your filing status can be:

 Defined as a taxpayer who is not married and does not have any dependents